lightbits/lightbits.github.io/euler2/euler2.markdown

 <span style="color:#000;">dedrz = </span>(E(euler(0,0,<span style="color:#000;">0+drz</span>)<span style="color:#000;">*R</span>, T) -
          E(euler(0,0,<span style="color:#000;">0-drz</span>)<span style="color:#000;">*R</span>, T)) / 2drz</span></code></pre>

-The `euler` matrix is basically just an offset around our current orientation estimate.
+The `euler` matrix is like an offset around our current orientation estimate, and it has all three degrees of freedom.

+The gradient gives us a "direction" to rotate in, and, like before, we can turn that into three angles `rx,ry,rz`.
+But instead of accumulating those into three global angles, we update the orientation like this:

+    R = euler(rx,ry,rz) * R

+As long as the amount we rotate by is small, these angles will be close to zero, and the euler matrix behaves nicely.

 <p style="color:#999;">
 We could also use unit-length quaternions to track orientation.
 They are often preferred because they use fewer bytes than rotation matrices and, like rotation matrices, they do not gimbal lock.
 But they also have constraints to keep them valid (must be unit-length), so we can't freely adjust its parameters to find a direction for gradient descent.